Police: Two people shot on Burns Street in Hampton

 HAMPTON, Va.
-(WAVY) – Police in Hampton are investigating a double shooting Saturday evening in the 100 block of Burns Street.
+(WAVY) – Police in Hampton are investigating a home invasion that resulted in a double shooting Saturday evening in the 100 block of Burns Street.

 Dispatchers say the call came in at 7:44 p.m.